-The size of the character box is 20 pels wide by 16 lines / mm high and concatenated across the page.
+The size of the character box is 20 pels wide by 16 lines (at 3.85 lines/mm) high and concatenated across the page.
 Since no gap is provided between the boxes, implementations should ensure that when the characters are displayed, there is a separation between the characters.